OpenSILEX/phis-docs-community/docs/installation.md

 Clink on on <span class="btn btn-success">Create</span> to complete the radiometric target registration in Phis.

+Once created, the radiometric target metadata can be modified with the <span class="btn btn-primary">Update</span> button located on top of any radiometric target information sheet.
 The `delete radiometric target` function has not been implemented yet : contact the OpenSILEX development team in order to ask for a radiometric target to be removed.

 ## Acquisition session template